TAP-GGC/Project-Impulse/README.md

 ## :page_with_curl: Project Description
 <!-- A more thorough description of your project.
 Not a full walkthrough, but describe the different sections of your project and the gist of what participants will be doing when interacting with it and what they'll learn. -->

-  Our project is centered around Artificial Intelligence controlling various forms of robotics.
+&nbsp;&nbsp;&nbsp;&nbsp;Our project is centered around an Artificial Intelligence (Theta) that we built to control various forms of robotics.
 Impulse, our self built jumping robot, was the first instrument used to conduct our activities on.
 We were able to make the robot jump with simple commands given to our AI, Theta!
 We then attempted to use our AI to control pre built "MakeBlock Robots" which was also a success.
 For our ASF Demonstration, we used the now discontiued Cozmo Robots to navagate through a pre built maze in which also worked, giving AI the ability to control the robots motor functions, going left, right, forward and backwards!
 Our workshop consists of using this AI to control LED light circuts that the participants will be taught how to build.
 We hope to inspire those who find this intreresting to create or do something similar, rather it be creating their own AI, building their own robot, or both!

 ## :memo: Publications
 <!-- team members, then professors/advisors.
 "Name of Publication", event, month and day, year, Georgia Gwinnett College. -->